HIST 6/472 The Book of Revelation and the Seven Cities of the Apocalypse - Credit Hours: 3

-Semester normally offered: Alternate Spring Semesters
+Semester normally offered: Spring

 A narrative/historical study of the Book of Revelation with attention given to its rhetorical features and first-century context with application to contemporary Christian faith and practice.